About Us

 Welcome to the Faculty of International Studies

-It consists of the Department of International Studies and the Department of Global and Transcultural Studies.
+The Faculty of International Studies consists of the Department of International Studies and the Department of Global and Transcultural Studies.
 Students in the Faculty study for all four years at the University’s Yokohama campus.
-Our campus is also home to the Graduate School of International Studies, and the Institute of International Studies.
+Our campus is also home to the Graduate School of International Studies and the Institute of International Studies.

 The Faculty’s affiliated Institute for International Studies supports professors’ research activities in order to continually enhance the curriculum that constitutes the Faculty’s educational core.
+Meiji Gakuin University’s International Peace Research Institute, which has a deep relationship with the Faculty’s curriculum, is also on the Yokohama Campus.
+It provides information and sponsors learning events related to peace studies research.

 Questions for You